-2 nd Mortgage Home Equity Loan Closed-End Loan Open-End Line of Credit Type of Loan Secured by a lien on your one to o four family primary residence located i Equity - o 80% of the appraised value of your Available home, minus your first mortgage, to the maximum limits established.
+2 nd Mortgage Home Equity LOC Closed-End Loan Open-End Line of Credit Type of Loan ype of Loan Secured by a lien on your one to four family primary residen located i n NJ.
+Equity to 80% of the appraised value of your Available home, minus your first mortgage, to the maximum limits established.
 Loan Terms 5, 10, 15, 20 Years - up to \$250,000.00 5, 10, 15, 20 Year Term - Fixed Rate 5, 10 or 15 years - up to \$250,000.00 5 Year Term - Fixed Rate 10 or 15 Year Term - Variable Rate Interest Rates Please ask for current rate chart.
 Rates published are based on the Prime Rate.
 Your rate and approval will be based on the number of years your loan is financed, your ability to pay and your individual creditworthiness.
 Fees The Credit Union does NOT assess any fees or charges to you to establish your Home Equity LOC or Second Mortgage.
 Certain circumstances may warrant the assessment of fees, but will be approved by you prior to charges.
-Application ace approximately 3-4 weeks Time from the date your appli cation is received.
-Funds Available Available after the Right of Rescission Period, (3 business days).
+Application Your loan closing can take place approximately 3-4 weeks Time from the date your appli Funds Available Available after the Right of Rescission Period, (3 business days).
 The Credit Union will first payoff The Credit Union will first payoff Funds any predetermined debts.
 The any predetermined debts.
-Then you Access remainder will be disbursed as can access your credit line with your mutually agreed.
-HELOC checks or cash advances.
-Payments (ray 7.2020) Fixed Monthly Payment Variable Monthly Payment based on balance, rate & remaining term.
+Then you Access remainder will be disbursed as mutually agreed. can access your credit line with your HELOC checks or cash advances.
+Payments Fixed Monthly Payment Variable Monthly Payment based on balance, rate & remaining term.

-(rev 7-2020)
+(rev 8-2022)